Ezequiel Tovar Player Props: Rockies vs. Brewers

 Ezequiel Tovar At The Plate

-- In 35.2% of his games this year, Tovar has had at least one RBI.
-He's picked up more than one in 9.5% and driven in three or more of his team's runs in three contests.
+- In 35.8% of his games this year, Tovar has driven in at least one run.
+In 10 of those games (9.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 45 games this year (42.9%), including multiple runs in six games.
+- He has scored in 45 games this season (42.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.